diba-lab/sleep_loss_hippocampal_replay/README.md

 Please download the .html file from this link https://www.dropbox.com/s/e6nh5ucjsw0upgh/trajectory_replay_events.html?dl=0

-In this file you will find figure as shown in the below screenshot
+In this file you will find an interactive plot as shown in the screenshot below:

 ![Example Image](replay_events_screenshot.png)